CityofToronto/bdit_tt_request_app/running-the-app.md

 4. Execute command `pip3 install -r requirements.txt` to install the project dependencies listed in requirements.txt.

-5. Execute command `pip3 install gunicorn`.
-Gunicorn is the service to be used to deploy a production version of the API server.

 6. ~~Create a pgadmin bot (`tt_request_bot`) to handle here travel time requests and give usage access to this bot for the schemas `here` and `here_gis`, also change the path of this user to schema `here`, and `public`.~~

 7. Edit environment variables in `.env` file but that didnt work so export all environment with e.g.